Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models: Methods: Exact Diagonalization

-However, these figures clearly indicate that for small and moderate values of $\lambda$, both models are clearly non-integrable, and are expected to follow predictions of ETH.
+Importantly, these figures clearly indicate that for small and moderate values of $\lambda$ that have been used in the subsequent sections, both models are clearly non-integrable, and are expected to follow predictions of ETH.
 The presence of any anomalous eigenstate here therefore points to the presence of quantum many-body scars in the system.